electronut/ElectronutLabs-bluey/ota-prog.md

 *Note:* Use *--sd-req = 0x8C* for s132_nrf52_3.0.0 and *--sd-req = 0x98* for s132_nrf52_4.0.2.
 Find complete list [here](https://github.com/NordicSemiconductor/pc-nrfutil)

 * Once the zip package has been created, transfer the file to your mobile or save it to Google Drive.
-The file should be accessible from the smartphone.
+If transferred via Google Drive, ensure that you download the file from Drive to your mobile device.

 * Power **bluey** up.